nthykier/IDEA-debpkg/README.md

  * Documentation for fields, known values in fields and known substitution variables ("CTRL + mouse-over")
  * Spellchecking of field values with exception for some known fields.
  * Check fields are placed in a paragraph where it makes sense.
- * Folding of long field values with "Description" folded by default.
+ * Folding of long field values with `Description` folded by default.
  * Validate dependency fields for use of unsupported version operators (e.g. in `Provides`) or build profile restrictions (in any binary package relation field).